Mark-Donohue/personal-website/README.md

 ## Acknowledgments

-A big thank you to Hosna Qasmei and ByteGrad for their YoutTube guides!
+A big thank you to Hosna Qasmei and ByteGrad for their YouTube videos!